Dynamical Freezing in Exactly Solvable Models of Driven Chaotic Quantum Dots

 {\it Emergent conservation: Large$-N$ analysis.-} We will analyze the large-$N$ limit using Kadanoff-Baym equations (KBE) \cite{KBoriginal,GStefanucci2013a}.
 At the leading order, the system is described by Green's functions, $G_{\alpha}(z,z')=-i(1/N)\sum_i T_C\braket{c_{\alpha i}(z)c_{\alpha i}^\dagger(z')}$, where $z,z'$ are coordinates on the ``L-shaped" Keldysh contour $C$ (consisting of both real and imaginary-time branches) \cite{GStefanucci2013a,MSchuler2020}, and $T_C$ denotes path ordering on $C$.
 The KBE is given by \cite{MSchuler2020,GStefanucci2013a}

 Note that we have encoded the driving term into the self-energy $\Sigma$, after a gauge-transformation.
 The self-energy reads

-Here $\theta(z)$ is defined in Eq.\eqref{eq:theta}.
+Here $\Theta(z)=\int_0^z \rd t f(t)$ is the integral of the drive function (see also Eq.\eqref{eq:theta}).
 We solve Eqs.~\eqref{eq:KBE} and \eqref{eq:self_energy} numerically using the NESSi package \cite{MSchuler2020,supp}.
 The system is initialized in a thermal state with unequal chemical potentials on the two dots, and we switch on the drive at $t=0$.
 The densities can be extracted through the lesser Green's function $\nu_\alpha(t)=-iG_\alpha^{<}(t,t)=(1/N)\sum_i\braket{c_{\alpha i}^\dagger(t) c_{\alpha i}(t)}$.
-As shown in Fig.~\ref{cartoon}(e)-(g), the density difference $\nu_R-\nu_L$ at freezing remains approximately conserved up to late times, and rapidly equilibrates to zero away from freezing.
+As shown in Fig.~\ref{cartoon}(e)-(g), the density difference $\nu_R-\nu_L$ at freezing remains approximately conserved up to late times, and rapidly equilibrates to zero away from freezing. {By analyzing the single-particle spectrum in the presence of the drive, we find that at ``low-(quasi)energy" the two dots satisfy fluctuation-dissipation relation with a local effective temperature and chemical potential, respectively \cite{supp}.
+At freezing, once the two dots are dynamically decoupled, they fail to equilibrate with each other upto late times.}

 We note that while the freezing dynamics is similar between the large-$N$ KBE and small-$N$ ED, the non-freezing dynamics show some difference.
 The non-freezing ED results show stronger fluctuations, likely related to the single-disorder snapshots and finite-size effects \cite{PhysRevE.89.042112,PhysRevLett.123.010601}.